 - Staying sharp in the field–how to sharpen and care for your tools

 - Campfire and trail stove cooking.

 We will set up a couple lean-to’s or tipis, though it is suggested students pitch their own camps in designated areas.
 Persons will be responsible for their own meals and beverages.
 Persons must bring their own bedding.
-Cool weather sleeping bags and pads or cots are recommended.
-Usually the Hollow is pretty free of flying biting insects in August but that can vary, so bug repellent is recommended.
+Be prepared for cool weather and possibly rain.
+Usually the Hollow is pretty free of flying biting insects in September but that can vary, so bug repellent is recommended.